intel-lab-lkp/linux/Documentation/core-api/maple_tree.rst

 knowing one value within that range, or mtree_store() call with an entry of NULL may be used to partially erase a range or many ranges at once.
-Note that mtree_erase() may use GFP_KERNEL | __GFP_NOFAIL for allocations and cannot fail, but may need to sleep - do not use mtree_erase() from a blocking context.
+Note that mtree_erase() may use GFP_KERNEL | __GFP_NOFAIL for allocations and cannot fail.  mtree_erase() can sleep, so it must not be called from an atomic context.

 If you want to only store a new entry to a range (or index) if that range is currently ``NULL``, you can use mtree_insert_range() or mtree_insert() which